c19witness/uk-covid19-inquiry/index.rst

 .. note::

-   For our entire site, we are yellow-highlighting :outline:`airborne` and :outline:`aerosol`.
-These are our indicators of correct understanding of how Covid-19 transmits.
-We'd also highlighting :outline:`fomites` and :outline:`droplets` throughout
+   For our entire site, we are yellow-highlighting :outline:`airborne`, :outline:`aerosol` and many other terms that refer to the mechanism of transmission, including the ones that are incorrect.
-   - the bad descriptions of how it transmits.
-Lastly, we are highlighting :outline:`close contact` for which a decent description is still required because (say) *touching elbows* is **not** how Covid-19 transmits from one person to another.
-   Nor is standing one foot from each other, if both are in FFP3 (N100) respirators (or holding their breath).

 .. note::